 Disney may be in talks for their first-ever Latina princess and Lin-Manuel Miranda could potentially be a driving force behind this new character, who would join the long list of iconic Disney royalty fans have looked up to for generations.

-There has been debate for some time over whether or not Disney has included enough diversity among their lead roles, especially in the animated genre.
+There has been a debate for some time over whether or not Disney has included enough diversity among their lead roles, especially in the animated genre.
 And according to Page Six, Disney might be turning over a new leaf with a possible new Latina princess that would follow the 2016 smash hit “Moana.”

 In an interview with Page Six, Miranda’s father Luis A. Miranda, Jr. stated: “He is talking to Disney about a sequel to ‘Moana,’ but the movie would be about a Latina princess.”
-Currently, the only Latina princess Disney has ever seen is Princess Elena, who has only existed on the small screen, on Disney Channel and Disney Junior.
+Currently, the only Latina princess Disney has ever seen is Princess Elena, who has only existed on the small screen, on Disney Channel, and on Disney Junior.
 The princess first made her debut in “Elena and the Secret of Avalor” back in 2016.

 According to Page Six, Disney has not commented on whether or not talk of the possible new princess is confirmed.